Valentin Tomberg: The Impoverishment of Protestantism

 by William-Adolphe Bouguereau

-You may think me indulgent, dear Reader, if you like.
-But occasionally I permit myself posts here that are very unfinished and fragmentary, even cryptic at times.
-The following is an example of what I mean.
+Call me indulgent, Lector, if you like.
+But occasionally I permit myself posts here that are unfinished and fragmentary, even cryptic at times.
+The following is such.

 Recently, some unpublished notes* by Valentin Tomberg were released.